pokt-network/docs/content/learn/protocol-parameters.md

 **Current Value:** 10

 The DAO treasury earns this proportion of the total POKT block reward.
 Value is a percentage.
 See also [ProposerPercentage](#proposerpercentage) for another beneficiary of the block reward.

-### DAOOwner

-**Current Value:** a83172b67b5ffbfcb8acb95acc0fd0466a9d4bc4

-The account which has the permission to submit governance transactions on behalf of the DAO.

 ### DowntimeJailDuration